Written by Chris Banyard

 It is important to include any experience you have (for example, a research project at Masters level) and show an enthusiasm for research.

-It could be worth changing your academic CV to a more skills-based format.
+It could be worth changing your PhD CV to a more skills-based format.
 In this way, you can put more focus on transferable skills that are useful in academia, and less focus on research experience.

 If your CV still seems bare, it may be beneficial for your academic CV if you can find ways to get research experience or develop research skills.